Connectivity of complexes of separating curves: Statements of the results

 Previous work on this topic that we are aware of concerns the case $n=0$.
 Farb and Ivanov announced in 2005 \cite[Thm.\ 4]{fi} that $\Ccal_\sep (S)$ is connected for $g\ge 3$.
 Putman gave in \cite[Thm.\ 1.4]{putman:cn} another proof of this and showed that $\Ccal_\sep (S)$ is simply connected for $g\ge 4$ (\emph{op.\ cit.}, Thm.\ 1.11).
 In that paper he also mentions that Hatcher and Vogtmann have proved that $\Ccal_\sep (S)$ is $\lfloor \half(g-3)\rfloor$-connected for all $g$ (unpublished).

-\begin{remark} Presumably the connectivity bound in Theorem \ref{thm:Ag} is the best possible for every positive genus.
-In a paper with Van der Kallen \cite{kl} we showed that the quotient of $\Ccal_\sep (S)$ by the action of the Torelli group of $S$ has the homotopy type of a bouquet of $(g-2)$-spheres. \end{remark}
+\begin{remark} Possibly the connectivity bound in Theorem \ref{thm:Ag} is the best possible for every positive genus.
+In a paper with Van der Kallen \cite{kl} we showed that the quotient of $\Ccal_\sep (S)$ by the action of the Torelli group of $S$ has the homotopy type of a bouquet of $(g-2)$-spheres.
+In the situation of the theorem, $\Ccal_\sep (S)$ has dimension $2g-4+n$ so that its connectivity is half the dimension (as $n\le 1$).
+In particular, we cannot conclude that $\Ccal_\sep(S)$ is spherical. \end{remark}

 Before we state a version for the case $n\ge 2$, we point out a consequence that pertains to the moduli space of curves.
-Consider the Teichm\" uller space $\Tcal (S)$ of $S$ on which acts the mapping class group $\G (S)$, so that the orbit space may be identified with the moduli space $\Mcal_g$ of curves of that genus.
+Consider the Teichm\" uller space $\Tcal (S)$ of $S$, a contractible manifold on which acts the mapping class group $\G (S)$.
+The action is proper and the orbit space may be identified with the moduli space $\Mcal_g$ of curves of genus $g$.
 The \emph{Harvey bordification} of $\Tcal (S)$, here denoted by $\Tcal (S)^+\supset \Tcal (S)$, is a (noncompact) manifold with boundary with corners to which the action of $\G (S)$ naturally extends.
-This action is proper and the orbit space $\Mcal_g^+:= \G(S)\bs \Tcal (S)^+$ is a compactification of $\Mcal_g$ that can also be obtained from the Deligne-Mumford compactification $\overline{\Mcal}_g\supset\Mcal_g$ as a `real oriented blowup' of its boundary $\Delta_g:= \overline{\Mcal}_g-\Mcal_g$.
+This action is also proper and according to \cite{looij} the orbit space $\Mcal_g^+:= \G(S)\bs \Tcal (S)^+$ is a compactification of $\Mcal_g$ that can also be obtained from the Deligne-Mumford compactification $\overline{\Mcal}_g\supset\Mcal_g$ as a `real oriented blowup' of its boundary $\Delta_g:= \overline{\Mcal}_g-\Mcal_g$.
 The walls of $\Tcal (S)^+$ define a closed covering of the boundary $\p \Tcal(S)^+$ and any nonempty corner closure is an intersection of walls.
 As is well-known, the curve complex $\Ccal (S)$ can be identified with the nerve of this covering of $\p \Tcal(S)^+$.
 Since the corner closures are contractible, Weil's nerve theorem implies that $\p \Tcal(S)^+$ has the same homotopy type as $\Ccal (S)$.